jbossdemocentral/coolstore-microservice/README.md

     oc logs -f bc/pricing
 ```

-To confirm this service is reachable from the API Gateway, use:
+To confirm this service is reachable from the API Gateway, determine the name of the pod running the API Gateway and access the service from the API Gateway pod:
 ```
     $ oc get pods
     $ oc rsh [API-GATEWAY-POD-NAME] curl http://pricing-service:8080/api/products/list